Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 • Fees: None

-Best for: Canadians who want flexibility — short or long terms, low minimum deposits, and the ability to hold GICs and everyday savings at the same institution.
+Best for: Canadians who want flexibility — short or long terms, the lowest minimum deposit, and the ability to hold GICs and everyday savings at the same institution.

 Operated by Home Bank and Home Trust Company — CDIC Insured

-Oaken Financial has a well-earned reputation for offering consistently high GIC rates — often above the average for the market at any given term.
+Oaken Financial has a well-earned reputation for offering consistently high GIC rates — especially for longer terms.
+Their 5-year rate of 3.80% is the highest CDIC-insured 5-year GIC currently available.
 It’s run by Home Bank and Home Trust Company, both of which are federally regulated CDIC members.
 Terms range from 30 days to 5 years, and you can hold GICs in non-registered accounts, TFSAs, and RRSPs.

 Oaken is also worth considering if you want to pair a GIC with an everyday savings account — they offer a competitive HISA that we covered in our best savings accounts guide.